 Youth discover how the Holy Spirit moves in their lives, calling them to greater participation in the church’s ministry.
 Youth work as a group with the guidance of a counselor.

-The Women in Scripture series focus on individuals who lived lives of courage and faithfulness.
+The Women in Scripture series focuses on individuals who lived lives of courage and faithfulness.
 These women often fanned the flame of faith in their families and communities and were the backbone of the faith since the very beginning of Jesus' ministry.

 Throughout the long tradition of the Catholic Church, women and men have been inspired by the Holy Spirit to stand up for the faith in the midst of great trials and at deep personal risk.

-Grades K-12 Learn more about the appearance and miracles of Our Lady of Guadalupe in Mexico almost 500 years ago.
+Learn more about the appearance and miracles of Our Lady of Guadalupe in Mexico almost 500 years ago.
 Youth will also learn about Our Ladys' powerful meaning to people of Mexican heritage and about her love and compassion for the whole world.

 In support of the National Eucharistic Revival, the National Catholic Committee on Scouting is offering the Eucharistic Revival Activity Program.